coinbase/nft-dapp-starter-kit/smart-contracts/README.md

 yarn task:setSaleInactive
 ```

+## Superuser / "OnlyOwner" methods

+Please note that the owner of the deployed NFT contract will have the ability to perform the following sensitive operations:

+1. Withdraw funds from the contract
+2. Reserve tokens and gift tokens to others
+3. Activate and deactivate the sale states
+4. Set the royalty address
+5. Set the metadata URI

+We recommend project team to transfer the ownership of the contract to a multi-sig wallet ([Gnosis Safe](https://gnosis-safe.io/app/) recommended) to reduce the risk of having a superuser account.
+As the contract is an Ownable, you can use the [transferOwnership](https://docs.openzeppelin.com/contracts/2.x/api/ownership#Ownable-transferOwnership-address-) function to do so.

 ## Etherscan verification

 To try out Etherscan verification, you first need to deploy a contract to an Ethereum network that's supported by Etherscan, such as Rinkeby.